 This paper endeavours to offer an objective assessment of the Australian Government’s conflict resolution practices and its ability to develop Australia’s diversity.
-First, the paper offers an overview of the historical context of the Australian political leadership and a discussion of how racial discrimination is tackled from legal perspectives.
+First, the paper offers an overview of the historical context of Australian political leadership and a discussion of how racial discrimination is tackled from legal perspectives.
 Almost two centuries have passed, but Australia is still in denial, eliminating Aboriginal people through systematically orchestrated genocides.
 However, Germany had acknowledged the Nazis’ genocides; in 1953, the German government made payments to the Jewish people as a way of acknowledging Germany’s responsibility.
-In the 21st century, among the western countries, only Australia allows its Parliament to validly enact laws that are racially discriminatory.
-The current model predominantly focuses on gender and individuality, but lacks adequate structures to manage racial discrimination.
+In the 21st century, among the Western countries, only Australia allows its Parliament to validly enact laws that are racially discriminatory.
+The current model predominantly focuses on gender and individuality but lacks adequate structures to manage racial discrimination.
 There is no obvious evidence that the Australian government has searched for trade-offs, in order to solve the disputes with its First People through negotiations.
 Having excellent conflict management skills, including negotiation and restorative justice skills will help to improve Australia’s diversity.
 An interest-based bargaining method identifies individuals or shared interests, instead of focusing on positions.
 Successful negotiators identify individual or shared interests without disadvantaging others.
-The discussion seeks to identify the broad features of ‘unified model’ of managing racial discrimination.
-This paper examines how unified model promotes talents without racial discrimination which is the historical evolution from white Australia policy to true multiculturalism.
+The discussion seeks to identify the broad features of the ‘unified model’ of managing racial discrimination.
+This paper examines how a unified model promotes talents without racial discrimination which is the historical evolution from white Australia policy to true multiculturalism.

 Author: Antany Peter.

 The brief historical context of the Australian political leadership